Multitask Soft Option Learning: EXPERIMENTS

-Next we show how learning information-asymmetric soft options can help with transfer to unseen tasks.
-In \cref{fig:generalization} we show learning on four tasks from $\mathcal{T}$ using options that were trained on the remaining eight, comparing against \gls{A2C} and \gls{OC}.
-Note that in \gls{OC}, there is no information-asymmetry: We share the same networks across all tasks and provide the task-id as additional input, including to the option-policies.
-This prevents them from generalizing well to unseen tasks.
-On the other hand, withholding the task-information from them would be similar to \gls{MLSH}, which we already showed to struggle with local minima.
-The strong performance of \gls{MSOL} on this task shows that we need \emph{soft} options to be able to train information-asymmetric options that generalize well.
+In this section, we show how learning soft options can help with transfer to unseen tasks.
+In \cref{fig:generalization} we show learning on four tasks from $\mathcal{T}$ using options that were trained on the remaining eight, comparing against \glsentryfull{A2C} \citep{mnih2016asynchronous} and \glsentryfull{OC} \citep{bacon2017option}.
+Note that in \gls{OC}, there is no information-asymmetry: the same networks are shared across all tasks and provided with a task-id as additional input, including to the option-policies.
+This prevents \gls{OC} from generalizing well to unseen tasks.
+On the other hand, withholding the task-information would be similar to \gls{MLSH}, which we already showed to struggle with local minima.
+The strong performance of \gls{MSOL} shows that information-asymmetric options help to generalize to previously unseen tasks.

-We also investigate the utility of flexible soft options: In \cref{fig:change_in_task} we show learning performance on twelve \emph{changed} tasks in which the pickup/dropoff locations where moved by one cell while the options were trained with the original locations.
-As expected, hard options are not able to solve this tasks.
-Even with additional access to primitive actions, exploration is inefficient \citep{jong2008utility}.
-On the other hand, \gls{MSOL} is able to quickly learn this new task by adapting the previously learned options, outperforming hard options and flat policies learned from scratch.
+We also investigate the utility of flexible soft options under a shift of the task distribution: in \cref{fig:change_in_task_small,fig:change_in_task_large} we show learning performance on twelve \emph{modified} tasks in which the pickup/dropoff locations where moved by one cell while the options were trained with the original locations.
+While the results in \cref{fig:change_in_task_small} use a smaller grid, \cref{fig:change_in_task_large} shows the results for a larger grid in which exploration is more difficult.
+As expected, hard options are not able to solve this task for either grid-size.
+Moreover, while combining hard options with primitive actions allows the tasks to be solved eventually, it performs worse than training a new, flat policy from scratch.
+The finding that access to misspecified, hard options can actually \emph{hurt} exploration is consistent with previous literature \citep{jong2008utility}.
+On the other hand, \gls{MSOL} is able to quickly learn on this new task by adapting the previously learned options.